Safe Haven Ireland

 * Climate Change Youth Exchange

-In addition to creating our own integration / youth development projects, we actively encourage the young people we work with to get involved in wider Irish society.
-We act as a bridge providing information and making connections with the underlying aim of encouraging integration.
-Participation in our project often results in a ripple effect leading to a greater integration impact.
-Though our projects integration across other areas organically develops.
+In addition to creating our own integration / youth development projects, we encourage the young people we work with to get involved in wider Irish society.
+We act as a bridge between our participants and other organisations, actively striving to disseminate information and make connections with the underlying aim of encouraging integration more widely.
+Involvement in our project often results in a ripple effect leading to a greater integration impact - we have observed that participation in other areas of social and cultural life organically develops.
 For example one of our former participants is now an active member of a local rowing club in Cork through a connection he made on board one of our voyages.
 Another has started playing soccer with a team in Dublin that he was introduced to by one of our volunteers.
-These are examples of enduring integration benefits for young people that derive from our work.
+One of our trainees was appointed to the National Youth Council of Sail Training Ireland as a Youth Ambassador, a national leadership role in this sector.
+He is the only member on the Council from a non-Irish background.
+These are some exampeles of the enduring integration benefits for young people that derive from our work.

 Accountability AND RELEVANT POLICIES